ZHassanQ/PSVita-Guide/VitaGrafix.md

 ## Usage

-After opening the app, if you don't have a **config.txt** file on **ux0:/data/VitaGrafix** or it wasn't updated to the latest version, the app will do that for you.
+After opening the app, if you don't have a **"config.txt"** file on `ux0:/data/VitaGrafix` or it wasn't updated to the latest version, the app will do that for you.

 You'll be greeted by a VitaGrafix Settings screen, which contains the override settings for Enabled and OSD